vrandall66/mod_0_skills/top_down_design.md

 <br />

 3. **Apply for Front End or Back End Engineering program**<br />
 	3.1.
-Fill out Basic Identity and Contact Information 3.2.
-Fill out Work History
+Fill out Basic Identity and Contact Information <br />
+	3.2.
+Fill out Work History<br />
 		3.2.1.
-This is to understand where you are coming from, there are no wrong answers 3.3.
-Take the Logic Quiz
+This is to understand where you are coming from, there are no wrong answers<br />
+	3.3.
+Take the Logic Quiz<br />
 		3.3.1.
-This quiz is comprised of eight Logical Thinking problems 3.3.1.1.
-If you are nervous, look at example LSAT logic problems for a better idea 3.3.2.
+This quiz is comprised of eight Logical Thinking problems<br />
+			3.3.1.1.
+If you are nervous, look at example LSAT logic problems for a better idea<br />
+		3.3.2.
 Take your time on the quiz, it is more important to get the correct answer than to finish in a 'timely manner'
 <br />

 4. **Interview**<br />
-	4.1. **Logic Problems, Continued**
+	4.1. **Logic Problems, Continued**<br />
 		4.1.1.
-You will talk through your problem solving process with a Turing Professor so they can get an idea of your logic skills
+You will talk through your problem solving process with a Turing Professor so they can get an idea of your logic skills<br />
-	4.2. **Culture Fit and More Info About You**
+	4.2. **Culture Fit and More Info About You**<br />
 		4.2.1.
-Discuss the Turing environment to determine if Turing is a good fit for you 4.2.2.
+Discuss the Turing environment to determine if Turing is a good fit for you<br />
+		4.2.2.
 The staff member will ask more questions to further understand your situation and how you found yourself applying to Turing
 <br />

 5. **Solidify Finances**<br />
 	5.1.
-Turing tuition is $20,500, and it is not advised to work during the program.
+Turing tuition is $20,500, and it is not advised to work during the program.<br />
 		5.1.1.
-Loans are available through four loan providers 5.1.2.
-You are also welcome to privately finance the program any way you see fit.
+Loans are available through four loan providers<br />
+		5.1.2.
+You are also welcome to privately finance the program any way you see fit.<br />
 	5.2.
-Figure out how to cover your monthly living expenses 5.3.
-Budget for ten months of unemployment, not seven.
+Figure out how to cover your monthly living expenses<br />
+	5.3.
+Budget for ten months of unemployment, not seven.<br />
 		5.3.1.
 You want to make sure you have budgeted enough for the job hunt period post program.
 <br />

 6. **Put Down Deposit and Secure Cohort**<br />
 	6.1.
-The deposit for Turing is $1200 and cannot be financed.
+The deposit for Turing is $1200 and cannot be financed.<br />
 		6.1.1.
-This covers the cost of your laptop.
+This covers the cost of your laptop.<br />
 	6.2.
 Select a cohort
 <br />

 7. **Enroll and Complete Mod 0**<br />
 	7.1.
-Enroll in an available Mod 0 Session
+Enroll in an available Mod 0 Session<br />
 	7.2.
-Complete all homework assignments
+Complete all homework assignments<br />
 	7.3.
-Take Technical Assessment
+Take Technical Assessment<br />
 	7.4.
-Make sure everything else is in order prep work wise 7.5. **Complete Mod 0 Capstone Project**
+Make sure everything else is in order prep work wise<br />
+	7.5. **Complete Mod 0 Capstone Project**<br />
 		7.5.1.
 Formerly known as Pre-Work, your Mod 0 Capstone Project is due after you complete Mod 0
 <br />

 8. **Continue Coding Until Mod 1 Begins**<br />
 	8.1.
-Get in the habit of coding every day
+Get in the habit of coding every day<br />
 	8.2.
 Continue to work on the website you have made for show and tell and make it as cool as possible while you learn!